 Reviewed October 31, 2018

-After four long years director James Whale finally agreed to follow-up, and resurrect, his character of The Monster.
+After four long years director, James Whale finally agreed to follow-up, and resurrect, his character of The Monster.
 Fortunately, Boris Karloff also returned to the role he made famous.
-In this installment he meets a mate played by the gorgeous Elsa Manchester.
+In this installment, he meets a mate played by the gorgeous Elsa Manchester.
 Critics argue that the sequel is superior to the original, but I am not so sure of that, slightly preferring Frankenstein.
 Still, the aptly titled Bride of Frankenstein (1935) is a fantastic effort and a memorable classic in and of itself.

 The plot picks up where the original Frankenstein ended and includes a sub-plot from the 1818 Mary Shelley novel.
 Having learned his lesson about the drawbacks of creating life, Dr. Frankenstein (Colin Clive) is coerced into creating a female mate for the Monster.
 Much of the action follows the Monster, who is on the run from hunters as he encounters both devious and kindly individuals.
 In clever form, Manchester plays both the “Bride” and Mary Shelley, who is heralded for her masterful writing.

 The main difference between Frankenstein and Bride of Frankenstein is that the Monster is more developed from a character perspective.
 Even more empathetic and now uttering some dialogue, the pained character contains deeper moments and a damaged quality.
-Karloff reportedly despised this aspect preferring that his character be more ambivalent, using grunts and facial expressions more than words, but to me the development works well.
+Karloff reportedly despised this aspect preferring that his character be more ambivalent, using grunts and facial expressions more than words, but to me, the development works well.

 As the Monster traverses the forest looking for shelter while being pursued witch hunt style, a lovely sequence occurs between the Monster and a lonely blind man.
 Attracted by the gorgeous sounds of a violin playing “Ave Maria”, the blind hermit befriends the Monster and teaches him a few words like “friend”.
-Harboring no ill-will towards the creature, the old hermit instead feels blessed and thanks god for sending him a friend.
+Harboring no ill-will towards the creature, the old hermit instead feels blessed and thanks God for sending him a friend.
 The tender moment is then shattered when a fire burns down the cottage.

 Continuing what Frankenstein did and more in line with Shelley’s novel is the constant theme of loneliness and despair.
 The Creature is a tortured soul, yearning for love and affection, yet suffering from a temper.
 He is childlike and struggles to know the difference between right and wrong.

-Like Frankenstein, the sequel contains high quality special effects and ambiance.
+Like Frankenstein, the sequel contains high-quality special effects and ambiance.
 With a storm raging (naturally), the thunder and lightning qualities add so much to a horror film such as this, filling it with suspense and a certain science fiction element.
 When the Bride is hoisted to the sky and struck by lightning, the scene is both campy and terrifying.

 How delicious a character is Manchester as The Monster’s Bride?
-With her statuesque seven-foot height (the actress used stilts), white streaked hairdo, macabre white gown, and jerky, animal-like head movements, the character is forever recognizable in pop culture.
+With her statuesque seven-foot height (the actress used stilts), white-streaked hairdo, macabre white gown, and jerky, animal-like head movements, the character is forever recognizable in pop culture.
 Timeless in characterization, the beautiful woman possesses a macabre yet humorous quality.
 When she becomes alert, sees the Monster, and shrieks, it is a memorable moment in film history.

 Throughout cinematic history, few sequels ever live up to their predecessors, but Bride comes close.
-Easily able to be watched in tandem with Frankenstein, and in fact perfect for a bit of Saturday afternoon nostalgia, Bride of Frankenstein (1935) is a wonderful trip down memory lane to a time when horror was as thrilling in simple black and white as it is with all the frills added.
+Easily able to be watched in tandem with Frankenstein, and perfect for a bit of Saturday afternoon nostalgia, Bride of Frankenstein (1935) is a wonderful trip down memory lane to a time when horror was as thrilling in simple black and white as it is with all the frills added.
 Thanks to Whale’s brilliant direction, both films are legendary in their inspiration and achievements.